patriceguyot/Acoustic_Indices/README.md

 ## Usage

-### Test that everything is going well on one audio file
+Test that everything is going well on one audio file:
 $python main\_test\_indices.py

-### Compute indices from a directory of audio files
+Compute indices from a directory of audio files:
 $python  main\_compute\_indices\_from\_dir